Anson2Dev/mcp-saas-kit/README.md

-# MCP SaaS Starter Kit
+# MCP SaaS Kit Template

 A modern SaaS application starter template built with **Next.js 15.4.0-canary.9**, featuring user authentication, team management, Stripe payments, and activity logging.
 Designed for rapid development and deployment, helping you build professional-grade SaaS products in ONE DAY.